 Are non-commercial products without labels subject to penalties?

-Labeling management and penalties for product labels are applied according to Decree No. 43/2017/ND-CP (amended and supplemented by Decree No. 111/2021/ND-CP).
+Labeling management and penalties for goods labels are applied according to Decree No. 43/2017/ND-CP (amended and supplemented by Decree No. 111/2021/ND-CP).
 Accordingly, the scope of application is defined as follows: 'This Decree stipulates the content, labeling method, and state management of labels for goods circulated in Vietnam, exported, and imported goods.'

 As analyzed above, non-commercial products are essentially just 'products,' so they fall outside the scope of the above decrees (which apply to 'goods').
 However, to facilitate product identification, import tax calculation, VAT, and state quality inspection, you should still ensure that non-commercial products have full labeling, including necessary information.